k0pernicus/goyave/README.md

 2. `mv my_configuration_file ~/.goyave`
 3. `goyave load`

-### Contributing
+## Contributing

 _Goyave_ is my first Go project, and I still nead to learn **a lot** ;-)
 If you find bugs, want to improve the code and/or documentation, or add new features, please to create an issue and the associated pull request if you modified anything! :-)

+If you want to create a pull request, this is the procedure to make it great:

+* create an issue to explain the problem you encountered (except for typo),
+* fork the project,
+* create a local branch to make changes (from the `devel` branch),
+* test your changes,
+* create a pull request (please compare it with the `devel` branch),
+* explain your changes,
+* submit !

 Thank you for your interest in contributing to _Goyave_ ! :-D

-### Troubleshootings
+## Troubleshootings

 * Please to make sure you are using the 25th version of [libgit2](https://libgit2.github.com/)!

-### LICENSE
+## LICENSE

 MIT License